CREATING HOPE AND POSSIBILITY

 - At the end of 2013, the Foundation had assets of $358.2 million.
 In 2013 we granted more than $20.9 million to charitable causes, over $2.5 million of which was through the Community Grants program.

-- The Winston-Salem Foundation is the 45th largest community foundation in the U.S. as ranked by 2014 assets.
-(FY 2014 Columbus Survey of Community Foundations) In 2013 the Foundation was also ranked 45th in terms of gifts received and 51st in terms of grants made.
-(FY 2012 Columbus Survey of Community Foundations)
+- The Winston-Salem Foundation is the 44th largest community foundation in the U.S. as ranked by 2014 assets.
+(FY 2014 Columbus Survey of Community Foundations) In 2013 the Foundation was ranked 22nd in terms of gifts received per capita, and 19th in terms of total gifts and grants transactions.
+(FY 2013 Columbus Survey of Community Foundations)